17-year-old shot at east Columbus club dies from injuries - NewsBreak

 COLUMBUS, Ohio (WCMH) — Columbus police named the two officers who were involved in a shooting on Saturday that led to a man being arrested.
 According to Columbus police, officers heard several gunshots in the area of Watkins Road and Bluefield Drive Saturday at approximately 5:38 a.m.
 During a search of the area, officers saw […]

+COLUMBUS, Ohio (WCMH) — A teenager who walked into Nationwide Children’s Hospital with a gunshot wound died early Monday morning.
 Seventeen-year-old Aniya Elia checked herself into the hospital around 9:45 p.m.
 Sunday night, but despite receiving lifesaving treatment, died at 12:10 a.m.
+According to a release by Columbus PD, officers were alerted to the victim’s […]

 Teen shot outside east Columbus nightclub dies

-Note: Update – Two Dead in Fatal Plane Crash into Ohio Car Dealership